remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-front-update.md

 file_uploads = On
 max_file_uploads = 1
 ```

+Add iso directory : ``sudo mkdir /opt/remotelabz/public/uploads/iso``

+After these steps, you can make the previous general command to update your RemoteLabz solution.

 ### Add SSH keys for front to worker
 Check you have execute the part "SSH key between the front and the workers" from update "Migration from 2.4.3 to 2.4.4" part.